UzziKyle/DotWho/README.md

 # DotWho

-DotWho is an anonymous secrets-sharing Django app featuring a user-friendly interface where individuals can post and vote on secrets, promoting a community-driven environment for candid and engaging content.
+DotWho is an anonymous secrets-sharing web app featuring a user-friendly interface where individuals can post and vote on secrets, promoting a community-driven environment for candid and engaging content.